 Airborne laser scanning offers the ability to map the ground hidden by vegetation, whether it be forest, scrub or long grass.
 Laser pulses find gaps through to the ground and returns accurate data for the creation of digital terrain models and contours.

 Recon provides ground and air inspection services.
 Utilising a drone, or UAV, enables the client to get up close to their assets safely and economically.

 Recon staff come from a

 variety of backgrounds, from surveying and aerial mapping, to manufacturing and

 Recon’s UAV fleet is operated by trained pilots with significant flying and data collection experience.
-Our team operate both fixed-wing and multi-rotor UAVs and ensure the quick dissemination of data to clients.
+Our team operate a fleet of advanced UAVs and ensure the quick dissemination of data to clients.